Buddhist Charms and Meanings

 Wearing beautifully made symbolic pieces can make you feel wonderful, but you may also be wondering if buying some form of Buddhist jewelry is actually in keeping with the principles of Buddhism, given that it teaches us that material possessions and external objects do not bring lasting happiness.

 Following Buddhism is about integrating the practices of mindfulness, compassion, humility and tolerance into your life.

-Wearing jewellery that reminds you of these principles can be helpful and act as a symbolic prompt for you to deepen your practice and truly embody the kindness and awareness that Buddhism is about.
-In short, if you are serious about spirituality, any symbolic jewellery can serve to increase your connection to whatever Buddhism means to you.
+Wearing jewelry that reminds you of these principles can be helpful and act as a symbolic prompt for you to deepen your practice and truly embody the kindness and awareness that Buddhism is about.
+In short, if you are serious about spirituality, any symbolic jewelry can serve to increase your connection to whatever Buddhism means to you.

 You just want to be aware that it can also be a bit of an ego-trap to define yourself as “spiritual” and to use Buddhist symbols on jewelry as a way to show off your spirituality rather living and breathing the ideals of Buddhism.
 You don’t want to get so wrapped up in the image of being Buddhist and somehow enlightened that you forget to actually practice the most important principles which teach us to move beyond the ego and self-grasping.